joeyfromspace/restful-goose/README.md

 However, 2.x is COMPLETELY incompatible with 1.x so please take care when updating your application.

-# TODO
-Error handling is incomplete in this version and is little more than a stub, so beware if you plan to use this in a production context.

 ## Installation
 ```
 npm install restful-goose